TouchBistro/gehen/README.md

 - `current`: Create a new task definition based off the revision the service is currently using.
 - `latest`: Create a new task definition based off the latest revision available.
+- `redeploy`: Skips creating a new task definition, but still deploys the ECS service.
 - `none`: Disable updating services.
 This prevents Gehen from deploying a new version of the service.

 ## Contributing